 Removing late payments during Covid-19 if you’re able to make all the past due payments?

-In the event you’re currently able to make all payments and are financially stable, but just had a missed payment or two, then here’s what you need to do:
+If you’re currently able to make all payments and are financially stable, but just had a missed payment or two, then here’s what you need to do:

-STEP 1: Call & speak to the Creditor and ask to remove late payments during Covid-19
+STEP 1: Call and Speak to the Creditor and ask to remove late payments during Covid-19

 Most lenders have such a high-level customer resolutions department, which goes by different names, depending on the lender.
 Capital One has an executive resolutions department and so does Chase, Bank of America, Amex, and virtually every major lender.